anonaddy/anonaddy/README.md

 There are a number of reasons you should consider using this service:

-* Protect your real email address from spam by simply deactivating/deleting aliases that receive unsolicited emails
+* Protect your real email address from spam by simply deactivating/deleting aliases that receive unsolicited email
 * Identify who has sold your data by using a different email address for every site
 * Protect your identity in the event of a data breach by making it difficult for hackers to cross-reference your accounts
-* Prevent inbox snooping by encrypting all inbound emails using GPG/OpenPGP encryption
+* Prevent inbox snooping by encrypting all inbound email using GPG/OpenPGP encryption
-* Update where emails are forwarded without having to go through and change your email address for each site individually
+* Update where email are forwarded without having to go through and change your email address for each site individually
-* Reply to forwarded emails anonymously without revealing your true email address
+* Reply to forwarded email anonymously without revealing your true email address

-#### **Do you store emails?**
+#### **Do you store email?**

-No I definitely do not store/save any emails that pass through the server.
+No I definitely do not store/save any email that pass through the server.

 #### **Can I use my own domain?**

 Yes you can use your own domain name so you can also have *@example.com as your aliases.
 To do so you simply need to add a TXT record to verify your ownership of the domain.
-Then you will need to add an MX record to your domain so that our server can handle incoming emails.
+Then you will need to add an MX record to your domain so that our server can handle incoming email.
 You can then add a few other records to enable sending from your domain too.

 #### **Why should I use this instead of a similar service?**

 Here are a few reasons I can think of:

-* Bring your own GPG/OpenPGP key to encrypt your forwarded emails (and the option to replace subjects)
+* Bring your own GPG/OpenPGP key to encrypt your forwarded email (and the option to replace subjects)
 * No adverts
 * No analytics or trackers (just server access logs)
 * No third party content (excluding stripe.js on the subscription page)